 On July 18, 2018, the Company completed the acquisition of San Pablo ranch and related assets in La Serena, Chile, for \$13,000,000.
 The San Pablo ranch consists of 3,317 acres on two parcels, including 247 acres producing lemons, 61 acres producing oranges, the opportunity to immediately plant 120 acres for lemon production, as well as the potential for approximately 500 acres of avocado production.
-This acquisition was accounted for as an asset purchase and is included in property, plant and equipment in the Company's consolidated balance sheet at October 31, 2018.
+This acquisition was accounted for as an asset purchase and is included in property, plant and equipment in the Company's consolidated balance sheet.
 In addition, transaction costs of \$111,000 were capitalized as part of total acquisition costs.

-Below is a summary of the fair value of the net assets acquired on the acquisition date based on a third-party valuation, which is considered a Level 3 fair value measurement under FASB ASC 820, Fair Value Measurements and Disclosures (in thousands):
+Below is a summary of the fair value of the net assets acquired on the acquisition date based on a third-party valuation (in thousands):